bioconda/bioconda.github.io/_sources/recipes/treecluster/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Identify clusters in phylogenetic trees based on a distance threshold and other constraints
+   Identify clusters in phylogenetic trees based on a distance threshold and other constraints.

    :homepage: https://github.com/niemasd/TreeCluster
    :license: GPL3 / GPL-3.0-only